BlockableDev/dsp-mobiler-Schulerzentrum-app/README.md

 If you have any issues or questions about the app, please contact the IT department at the school.

 ## Contribution
-If you want to contribute to this project, please contact the IT department at the school.
+If you want to contribute to this project, please contact our school emails.

-## Note
-This is a fictional app for demonstration purpose only.

 ## License
-This project is under MIT license.
+This project is under no license as of now, but may in the future get one from our school.

 ## Acknowledgments
 - Jugendforscht